Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Here we store the arguments passed to our program in a temporary file for
+<p>Next we store the arguments passed to our program in a temporary file for
 sanitising before being entered into ~/.bash_history.
-Then we use sed to put all input arguments on one line and sanitise the command by putting single quotes around all the arguments, also first put an extra single quote next to any pre-existing single quotes in the raw argument (i.e. badly named files).
+Then we use sed to put all input arguments on one line and sanitise the command by putting single quotes around all the arguments, also we put an extra single quote next to any pre-existing single quotes in the raw argument (e.g. badly named files).
 This has the effect that the quote in the argument itself is respected as such.</p>

 <p>If the program is on the list of GUI programs, we want to have the '&' on
 the end of the command we find in our history.
-So append that to the sanitised history command.</p>
+So we append that to the sanitised history command.</p>
 </div>

 {% highlight bash %}